|Guide||♦||5,403 Triplogs||Laps||Active Topic|

-Okay so your heart is set on the summit.
-This is an old horse trail.
+Okay, so your heart is set on the summit.
+The route is an old horse path.
 Some of the railings are still in place up near the mile mark.
-The trail was mainly used for means to travel to an old mine.
-You can forget exploring that area as it is off limits.
-So stay on the trail and keep out of trouble!
+An old mine was the primary use for the trail.
+You can forget exploring that area as it is off-limits.
+So stay on the path and keep out of trouble!
 Plenty of restrooms are available in the parking areas.
 It's great to wash your face off after a hike in the summer heat.

-The trail starts out with a few switchbacks.
-A wide trail handles the crowds fairly well.
-At times it gets extremely crowed.
-Then there are times you luck out and a beautiful day will go by with only a few visitors.
-The footing is jagged in sections.
-Everybody compares Piestewa Peak and Camelback.
-Well Camelback is much smoother.
-Although in the boulder areas long legs are needed to conquer the large steps.
-Whereas Piestewa Peak is for the most part no steeper than a staircase.
-Yet as I mentioned the trail is jagged in sections keeping your eyes on the trail.
 Several benches along the way provide comfort.
-Passing the 0.25 mile marker your in the midst of switchbacks.
-Between the 0.45 and the 0.6 mile marks the trail flattens out.
-The Circumference Trail spurs off to the left and then down right away at the half way point 0.6 miles.
-Continue on up the next series of switchbacks that start immediately after the 0.6 mile marker.
-The second section of flattened trail opens up after passing the 0.75 mile marker.
-Enjoy the stroll and relax as the nasty sections are yet to come.
-The trail goes in and out of the contours with minor elevation gain for a short distance.
-Welcome to never ending switchbacks.
+Passing the 0.25-mile marker, you are in switchbacks.
+Between the 0.45 and the 0.6-mile marks, the trail flattens out.
+The Circumference Trail spurs off to the left and then down away at the halfway point 0.6 miles.
+Continue up the next series of switchbacks that start immediately after the 0.6-mile marker.
+The second section of the flat trail opens up after passing the 0.75-milepost.
+Enjoy the stroll and relax as the nasty parts are yet to come.
+The path goes in and out of the contours with a minor elevation gain for a short distance.
+Welcome to never-ending switchbacks.
 It's something like thirteen in a row.
-The first being the least forgiving as it is steep and the footing is rather loose.
-After that it's not too bad footing wise.
-The third takes you up to a popular bench.
-After the fourth switchback comes the largest step with exception near the summit.
-On Camelback these are the kind of long legged steps you battle over and over again.
-More steep slopes are encountered passing the one mile mark.
-Though it's nothing to worry about as the steps are small and close together.
-Just like a staircase.
+The first being the least forgiving as it is steep, and the footing is slightly loose.
+After that, it's not lousy footing wise.
+The third takes you up to an often utilized bench.
+After the fourth switchback comes the most significant step with exception near the summit. ( now gone, this trail receives a lot of volunteer maintenance ) On Camelback, these are the kind of long-legged steps you battle over and over again.
+You encounter more steep slopes passing the one-mile mark.
+However, it's nothing to worry about as the steps are small and close together, just like a staircase.

-Okay it's on to the summit.
-Believe it or not, only a small percentage of the crowd makes it up to the official summit.
-Most are satisfied with the larger area just a few yards shy of the peak.
-It's fun to look around and see the city from a birds eye view.
-Personally I prefer the shear drop off from Camelbacks summit which adds a real sense of elevation!
-Piestewa Peak is a nice alternative when you can't get into the Camelback parking lot!
+Okay, it's on to the summit.
+Believe it or not, only a small percentage of the crowd makes it up to the official peak.
+Most are satisfied with the larger area just a few yards shy of the summit.
+It's fun to look around and see the city from a birds-eye view.
+I prefer the sheer drop off from Camelbacks summit, which adds a real sense of elevation!
+Piestewa Peak is an excellent alternative when you can't get into the Camelback parking lot!

-Note: This is a preserve.
+You are in a preserve.
 Taking home rocks or even moving them is prohibited.
 Leave the wildflowers in place.
-Park only in the designated areas.
+Only park in designated areas.
 Do not cut switchbacks.
-Over the years I have seen rangers hand out tickets for all of the above.
-An illegal parking ticket really puts a damper on the ride home.
-I myself have been tempted to follow an old obviously blocked trail that cuts up the dreaded switchbacks.
-Forget it, it's stupid and just isn't worth it period. - Mar 01 1997 joe bartels
+Over the years, I have seen rangers hand out tickets for all of the above.
+An illegal parking ticket puts a damper on the ride home.
+An old, obviously blocked trail that cuts up the dreaded switchbacks has tempted this cowboy.
+Forget it, it's stupid and isn't worth it, period.